 You will be surprised to find that the centre-most area of Fuerteventura is a desert landscape, with great valleys surrounded by mountains.

-From here, the itinerary will take us to Betancuria, the island’s first capital and one of the most beautiful towns in our guided tour of Fuerteventura.
+Another point highlighted on this excursion is the town of Antigua, which we will cross on our way to our next stop in Betancuria, the island’s first capital and one of the most beautiful towns in our guided tour of Fuerteventura.
 Discover its charms and get to know the Church of Saint Mary while passing through its streets, where time seems to have stopped.